tebs85/cdk-workshop-cib/README.md

 # Standard Bank - CIB IT Workshop project!

-This project is to faciitate knowledge sharing in the CIB Digital Cloud team about the CDK code for the infrastructure rollout for workloads.
+This project is to facilitate knowledge sharing in the CIB Digital Cloud team about the CDK code for the infrastructure rollout for workloads.

 ## Table of contents